dubz611/PrimalFlix/README.md

 Author: Wayne Fields

 Summary: PrimalFlix is an E-commerce website which main purpose is to provide entertainment such as DVDs, Blu-Rays, and Video games at unbelievably low prices.
- PrimalFlix will also provides special memberships to its customers with great offers such as 30% to 50% off all items.
+ PrimalFlix also provides special memberships to its customers with great offers such as 30% to 50% off all items.

 The PrimalFlix website is composed of PHP, JavaScript/jQuery, CSS3, & HTML5.

 Feel free to contribute or download the files...

-Special Thanks: James Jones, PHP-Academy
+Special Thanks: James Jones, phpAcademy(phpacademy.org)